 - headspace management and fill level choices

-If you want to see this mindset in action, the simplest internal link concept is a “How We Approach Gummies” page-something like /gummy-manufacturing-where you can explain your process philosophy without turning it into a sales pitch.
+If you want to see this mindset in action, a simple page like /gummy-manufacturing can explain your process philosophy without turning it into a sales pitch.

-The best men’s multivitamin gummies are rarely the most crowded labels.
-They’re the formulas where someone made disciplined calls about what the gummy format can support without sacrificing stability, sensory quality, and manufacturability.
+The best men's multi gummies aren't the most crowded labels.
+They're the result of disciplined decisions about what the format can support without sacrificing stability, sensory quality, and manufacturability.

 That usually means prioritizing: